tbates/tbates.github.io/_posts/2000-11-22-base-OpenMx.markdown

 mxPath(from = "A", to = "B", arrows = 2, values = 1, free = FALSE)
 ```

-`umxPath` adds some new verbs which link these actions together:
+`umxPath` adds several new verbs which link these actions in common patterns:

 ```r
 umxPath("A", with = "B", fixedAt = 1)